michael-wall/saml-restore-tool/README.md

 - Add the following Environment Variables to the environments Liferay Service via the Liferay Service LCP.json.
   - The ones marked 'Per Virtual Instance' should be created for each SAML enabled Virtual Instance in the environment.
-  	- Replace {0} with the Web ID of the Virtual Instance in UPPER CASE with . replaced with _ e.g. a Web ID of liferay.com would become SAML_RESTORE_TOOL_KEYSTORE_PASSWORD_LIFERAY_COM
+  	- Replace {0} with the secret.param value from saml-admin-configuration.properties _ e.g. a secret.param value of LIFERAY_COM would correspond to SAML_RESTORE_TOOL_KEYSTORE_PASSWORD_LIFERAY_COM
   - The ones marked 'Secret' should first be defined as Secrets (in Liferay PaaS Environment > Settings > Secrets) then mapped to corresponding Environment Variables in the Liferay Service LCP.json using the @ syntax.
     - For example an existing Secret with the name 'saml-restore-tool-keystore-password-liferay.com' can be mapped in the LCP.json as follows:
     ```